Initiatives for Climate Change Action / Carbon Neutrality

 Basic Stance

-In our efforts to achieve the above, we will continue to strengthen our disclosure of information on initiatives to respond to climate change in a manner in line with the framework of the TCFD recommendations, which we endorsed in 2020, and accelerate our related initiatives with the understanding and cooperation of our stakeholders.
+We aim to fulfill our “responsibility to support people and their daily lives” and our “responsibility to protect the global environment now and in the future” by demonstrating our Group’s strength in social implementation to realize a carbon neutral (CN) and circular society.
+We want to continue strengthening our disclosure of information on initiatives to respond to climate change in a manner in line with the framework of the TCFD recommendations, which we endorsed in 2020, and accelerating our related initiatives with the understanding and cooperation of our stakeholders.

 Becoming a TCFD signatory by declaring our support for its guidelines